 Read More: Pickleball Rules

 Paddle tennis, or paddle ball, is a much lesser-known sport than pickleball, so much so that it was rebranded to Pop Tennis in 2015 to try and boost its popularity.
 It seems to have worked somewhat, and many more people are starting to play the game.

 Despite paddle tennis lagging behind pickleball, it is actually the older of the two sports.
 Paddle tennis was created in 1915 by Frank Peter Beal, an episcopal minister.
 He developed the game as a fun sport for children in his neighborhood.

-While the court sizes are not the exact same, they are pretty close.
+While pickleball vs. paddle tennis court dimensions are not the exact same, they are pretty close.
 Pickleball court dimensions are identical to badminton courts.
 They measure 20 feet x 44 feet, and you can find them indoors or outdoors.

 Paddle tennis courts are marginally larger, and you also play the game on indoor or outdoor courts made of similar surface materials to tennis.

 The courts measure 20 feet x 50 feet.
 This makes them far smaller than padel courts, which measure 66 ft x 33 ft.

 I find serving is remarkably similar for both sports.
 Unlike tennis, you serve the ball underarm, so serves are far less deadly and more just a means of getting the rally going.

 Furthermore, there are no second serves like in tennis unless a let occurs.
 This further reinforces that you should utilize safe serves.